neoneye/arcathon-docker-image/ARCathon2023/readme.md

 [Docker image: 2023-10-27T23-59.tgz](2023-10-27T23-59.tgz)

 This got `score 7`.
-Scenario A. It solves 1 task using logistic regression.
+Scenario B. It solves 1 task using logistic regression.
+Not as well as before.

 So the consequence of the typo `context_input_x_reverse` and `context_input_y_reverse`.
-Is that 1 task no longer can be solved.
+That is that 1 task no longer can be solved.
+I'm considering reintroducing the typo.

 ## Changes between iteration 54 and iteration 55